willyamrb/react-lottie-tools/README.md

 ### LottieScrollSection component

-Now one complex animation, the LottieScrollSection component will sincronize the current scroll with the animation frame.
+Now a complex animation, the LottieScrollSection component will sincronize the current scroll with the animation frame.
 It means that according you scroll the page, the animation will play.

 ```jsx
 import { LottieScrollSection } from "react-lottie-tools";